Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 End Function

-If you want something different to get the same work done, then we can use VB Script in Microsoft Access to do that.
-VB Script is mostly used in Web Pages for Server Side actions.
-VB Script uses FileSystemObject to manage Drives, Folders & Files.
+If you want an alternative to the same result, we can use VBScript in Microsoft Access to do that.
+VB Script is mostly used in Web Pages for server-side actions.
+VB Script uses the FileSystemObject to manage Drives, Folders, & Files.
 We have used it for creating Text, Word, and Excel Files before.

 You can find those examples in the following links: